-333 3.1 Duality between hexahedral configuration and triangulation
+3.1 Duality between hexahedral configuration and triangulation

-Hexahedral configurations at interior vertices are dual to the triangulations of the sphere [Nieser et al. 2011].
-Similarly, boundary hexahedral configurations around boundary vertices are dual to the triangulations of the disk [Liu et al. 2018].
+Hexahedral configurations at interior vertices are dual to the triangulations of the sphere [28].
+Similarly, boundary hexahedral configurations around boundary vertices are dual to the triangulations of the disk [19].
 This means that in a boundary hexahedral configuration, there exists a one-to-one correspondence between the edges/faces/cells adjacent to the boundary vertex and the vertices/edges/faces of the dual triangulation, respectively.
-This duality has a simple geometric interpretation [Nieser et al. 2011]: the dual triangulation is the intersection of the boundary hexahedral configuration \mathcal{H}v with an infinitesimal sphere centered at v.
-Besides its theoretical value, this duality is also very useful in practice because it is much easier and intuitive to think in terms of disk/sphere triangulations than in terms of topological constraints
+This duality has a simple geometric interpretation [28]: the dual triangulation is the intersection of the boundary hexahedral configuration \mathcal{H}v with an infinitesimal sphere centered at v.
+Besides its theoretical value, this duality is also very useful in practice because it is much easier and intuitive to think in terms of disk/sphere triangulations than in terms of topological constraints in hexahedral meshes.
+The duality is illustrated in Fig. 3, where we show multiple examples of boundary hexahedral configurations and their associated disk triangulations.